 Here We Go…

-Internet responds: “You need to do these 101 things every single day of your life so you don’t die tomorrow from living an unhealthy lifestyle.
+And you get back: “You need to do these 101 things every single day of your life or else you’ll never, ever reach your goals.
 Number 1 is…”

-OK, I added that middle section about dying tomorrow, but seriously, check out the search results for “what to do to get healthy”…
+OK, I’m exaggerating a tad, but seriously, check out the search results for “what to do to get healthy”…

 Let’s be honest, the Internet is amazing and can teach you anything you would ever want to know, including how to ride a unicycle while balancing a red ball on your nose like a seal, but…